danfuzz/lactoserv/doc/coding-conventions.md

 ==================

-Much of the basic coding conventions are enforced by the linter (e.g. indentation, string quotes, JSDoc annotation).
+Much of the basic coding conventions are enforced by the linter (e.g. indentation, string quotes, JSDoc annotations).
 See the ESLint config file for details.

 Similarly, `import` ordering is maintained with `scripts/sort-imports`, which